-Roasted pumpkin soup is a hearty and filling, gluten-free vegan soup.
-Cold weather and warm soups were just meant to be.
-Serve pumpkin soup with crusty bread, or grilled cheese sandwiches to make a wholesome winter weeknight meal.
+Roasted Pumpkin Soup is a hearty and filling, gluten-free vegan soup.
+It is the best way to celebrate the season of pumpkin and harvest.
+Serve pumpkin soup with crusty bread, or grilled cheese sandwiches to make a wholesome winter meal.

 For pumpkin soup, we’ll be roasting the pumpkins after cutting them in half and scooping out all the seeds.
 (Quick note: wash and save the seeds to roast and eat as healthy bites.)

-Here are some flavors that one can add to the soup:
+Here are some flavors that one can add to the pumpkin soup:

 - roasted onion